 *Bankable Feasibility Study defined in accordance with AACE International Class 3 Cost Estimation Classification System.
 Class 3 estimates are typically prepared to support full project funding requests for internal and/or external investment.

 Positive results from the PEA and additional metallurgical test work conducted in 2015, resulted in the commissioning of a Bankable Feasibility Study (BFS)* on the ICP, currently in progress.
-The BFS is expected to be completed before the end of Q1-2017.
 In addition, positive results from additional metallurgical testwork to produce cobalt sulfate heptahydrate were announced in March 2016.
 These results are expected to be included in the BFS.

 Contingent upon the successful conclusion of the BFS and subsequent mine financing, re-commencement of construction will start immediately with initial production expected to follow within 13 months ramping up to full production 8 months later (21 months from start of construction to full production).